 That article linked by the one and only Massad Ayoob is absolutely worth the read, as it’s the best holistic look at the firefight thus far but to break it down simply: A gangbanger had to kill a cop for an initiation thing.
 Sgt.
 Gramins wound up being the unlucky bastard who crossed paths with that gangbanger.
 In the ensuing firefight, the suspect took 14 shots center mass in fatal areas, a few shots to the arms and legs, and an additional 2 or 3 shots to the face before Sgt.
 Gramins was able to score a headshot that sufficiently damaged his brain and stopped him.
 The perp was still showing vital signs when EMTs arrived on scene.

 “But what about shot placement?”

 Sgt.
 Gramins was not just a sniper- he was THE sniper of the Chicago PD.
 He trained marksman classes regularly and his accuracy scores are top among America’s entire police force.
-Anatomy reports confirmed his shots hit lungs, heart, and other vital organs destroying them permanently.
+Autopsy report confirmed his shots hit lungs, heart, and other vital organs, destroying them permanently.
 There was even a moment in the gunfight where the suspect was hiding behind a car’s engine block completely, so Sgt.
 Gramins shot underneath the car and RICOCHETED THE BULLETS UP INTO THE SUSPECT.
 To say that this man was a crack shot would be an understatement.